tsmith512/tsmithcreative/_posts/2019-08-29-travelogue-revisited.md

 I wrote about
 [this blog and its underlying technology]({% post_url 2017-04-23-building-travelogue %})
 before.
-In late 2018, I completed did a hurried MVP migration to WordPress.
+In late 2018, I completed a hurried MVP migration to WordPress.
 Since then, I continued making a steady stream of updates and building additional trinkets for our next adventure: driving from Austin to Anchorage.